-Be good with names: There is nothing more stimulating for others than hearing their name.
-That’s the most secret word for them.
+- Be good with names: There is nothing more stimulating for others than hearing their name.
+That’s the most sacred word for them.
 If you build a system to remember people’s names you’ll quickly win their trust and therefore have their vote.

 Commentary And My Personal Takeaway

-Since its release in 1936, How to Win Friends and Influence People has sold more than 15 million copies.
+Since its release in 1936, How to Win Friends and Influence People sold more than 15 million copies.
 It’s a timeless bestseller.
 A book every manager and student should read.
-Though, the principles inside sound cheesy and super obvious.
-A lot of times you’ll feel that the author is repeating the same thing, over and over again through the book, it’s definitely worth reading.
+Though, the principles inside sound cheesy and super obvious, and a lot of times you’ll feel that the author is repeating the same thing, over and over again through the book, it’s definitely worth reading.